jwplayer/ott-web-app/docs/modularization.md

 ## DI library

 InversifyJS is used to provide IOC container and to perform DI for both services and controllers.
-Injection happens automatically with the help of the reflect-metadata package (by adding `injectable` decorators to the necessary services / controllers).
+Injection happens automatically with the help of the reflect-metadata package (by adding `injectable` decorators).

 > **Important:** The type of the service / controller defined in the constructor should be used as a value, without the `type` keyword.